etijskens/et-micc/tutorials/TUTORIAL-2.rst

 Obviously the C++ source code is more involved than its Fortran equivalent in the previous section.
-This is because f2py_ is a program performing clever introspection into the Fortran source code, whereas pybind11_ is nothing but a C++ template library.
+This is because f2py_ is a program performing clever introspection into the Fortran source code, whereas pybind11_ is "nothing" but a C++ template library.
-As such it is not capable of introspection and the user is obliged to use `pybind11 <https://pybind11.readthedocs.io/>`_ for accessing the arguments passed in by Python.
+As such it is not capable of introspection and the user is obliged to use pybind11_ for accessing the arguments passed in by Python.
+At the cost of being more verbose, it is more flexible.

 We can now build the module.
 Because we do not want to rebuild the :py:mod:`dotf` module we add ``-m dotc`` to the command line, to indicate that only module :py:mod:`dotc` must